-We can see that we need to provide BWA with a FASTQ file containing the raw reads (denoted by $\langle in.fq \rangle$) to align to a reference file (unhelpfully this is listed as $\langle prefix \rangle$).
+We can see that we need to provide BWA with a FASTQ file containing the raw reads (denoted by $\langle in1.fq \rangle$) to align to a reference file (unhelpfully this is listed as $\langle idxbase \rangle$).
 There are also a number of options.
-The most important are the maximum number of differences in the seed (-k i.e. the first 32 bp of the sequence vs the reference), the number of processors the program should use (-t - our machine has 8 processors), and the file to output the results to (-f).
+The most important are the maximum number of differences in the seed (-k i.e. the first 19 bp of the sequence vs the reference), the number of processors the program should use (-t - our machine has 8 processors).
+As standard bwa mem will output the results to the screen (so-called standard-out) so in order to store the output in a file we will need to redirect it using the '>' operator.